 - 1. Properties of real numbers

 - 2. Mathematical induction

 - 3. Definition of integral

 - 4. Integrals of polynomials and trigonometric functions.

 - 5. Applications

 - 6. Continuity, limits, derivatives and applications

 - 7. Fundamental Theorem of Calculus and integration techniques

 - 8. Taylor series

 - 9. Sequences and series of numbers and functions

 - 10. Uniform convergence

-- 11. Power series 2017AM3HTAM30 TM3MTGAP valued functions.
+- 11. Power series

-12. If time permits, some differential equations of complex valued functions.
+- 12. If time permits, some differential equations or complex-valued functions.